-The successful completion of our new credit agreement (including its extended maturity and increased borrowing capacity), the refinancing of our previously held 2024 Notes, and the continued efforts to simplify our capital structure and lower our overall cost of capital has extended our debt maturity runway and has provided us a significant amount of liquidity to utilize for funding the remaining growth capital expenditures associated with the Granger expansion and our offshore growth projects (as discussed in further detail below), amongst other things. ~~We believe we are in very good shape to continue simplifying our capital structure.~~ The available borrowing capacity under our senior secured credit facility at ~~March 31, 2023~~ June 30, 2023 is ~~\$717.1 million~~ \$707.9 million, subject to compliance with covenants.
+The successful completion of our new credit agreement (including its extended maturity and increased borrowing capacity), the refinancing of our previously held 2024 Notes, and the continued efforts to simplify our capital structure and lower our overall cost of capital has extended our debt maturity runway and has provided us a significant amount of liquidity to utilize for funding the remaining growth capital expenditures associated with the Granger expansion and our offshore growth projects (as discussed in further detail below), amongst other things.
+The available borrowing capacity under our senior secured credit facility at June 30, 2023 September 30, 2023 is \$707.9 million \$642.1 million, subject to compliance with covenants.
 Our new credit agreement does not include a "borrowing base" limitation except with respect to our inventory loans.